 As you may have heard, EGL Eurofins lab no longer processes PKU filter papers.
-ARUP Lab in Salt Lake City, Utah will process filter papers starting December 1 for our clinic patients.
+ARUP Lab in Salt Lake City, Utah will process filter papers starting December 1, 2020 for Emory clinic patients.
 ARUP Lab requires filter papers for our clinic patients to be sent through Emory Clinic Department of Human Genetics.
 We will then process and ship the filter papers overnight to ARUP Lab.

 Points to remember:

 • Discard all of your preaddressed EGL Eurofins envelopes.
 Filter paper specimens sent to EGL Eurofins will not be processed after December 1, 2020.

 • Filter papers should ONLY be mailed in the provided green-labeled envelopes.
 You will need to use your own postage.

 • When completing information on the filter paper, you MUST complete:

 - Patient’s Name (listed as Baby’s Name on the form)

 - Filter papers that do not have the above information completed will not be accepted.
 See filter paper example for reference.

 • In order to ensure that filter papers aren’t delayed over the weekend, please DO NOT collect specimens on Thursdays or Fridays.